bepaald/signalbackup-tools/README.md

 ### Running

+_NOTE_: In all examples below, one or more passwords are provided on the command line.
+If so desired, these can be omitted in which case you are prompted for the password at runtime.

 **<span id="fix">Fixing broken backups</span>**

 At the moment it has been used succesfully to fix backups that were corrupted for some reason (see https://github.com/signalapp/Signal-Android/issues/8355, and https://community.signalusers.org/t/tool-to-re-encrypt-signal-backup-optionally-changing-password-or-dropping-bad-frames/6497).
 If you want to fix a broken backup, run the tool as follows: